 How to structure a thesis

-The introduction chapter is there to give an overview of your thesis' basics or main points.
+The introduction to your thesis gives an overview of its basics or main points.
 It should answer the following questions:

 - Why is the topic being studied?